 Microblading sounds like a tiny Olympic ice skating event.
-But it actually describes a non-permanent tattoo technique to fill in thinning or balding areas of the scalp.
+But it describes a non-permanent tattoo technique to fill in thinning or balding areas of the scalp.
 Individual strands that match hair color and growth pattern are more commonly tattooed within the part line or forehead and temples.
 This is a spin-off from more popular eyelash and mascara tattooing.

 Keep in mind that microblading adds no thickness—just the illusion of volume.
 Some men with receding hairlines who shave their heads very close get microblading (micropigmentation) to simulate consistent stubble.

 According to the American Academy of Dermatology, about 40 percent of women experience visible hair loss, including thinning strands and bald patches, by the age of 40.
-Micropigmentation, as it is also called, is not as easy as asking the local tattoo artist to add a few strands after rendering the heart on your chest with “Mom” in a heart on your chest.
+Micropigmentation, as it is also called, is not as easy as asking the local tattoo artist to add a few strands after rendering “Mom” in a heart on your chest.